dividing line

 Reviews:

 Rasovsky and crew create a brilliant soundscape which features plenty of stormy weather to highlight the stormy relationship among the trio: Yancey, egotistical and ambitious; Beverly, meek stay-at-home wife; Lois, strong-willed and free from the mores of society.
 Solid acting all around and a well-written story.
-I was instantly attracted to Beverly, not so much with Yancey and Lois.
+I was instantly attracted to Beverly, not so much to Yancey and Lois.
 I suppose that's what Sturgeon intended.
-The attraction between Yancey and Lois is a sub-rational, primal yearning and contrasts with the warm and supportive home life that Yancey may want, but doesn't have.
+The attraction between Yancey and Lois is a sub-rational, primal yearning that contrasts with the warm and supportive home life that Yancey may want, but doesn't have.
 The raging hurricane mirrors the raging emotional state of the trio.
-But because this is a Sturgeon story, it is a story about people... and how they change.
-[7/10] --- zM
+But because this is a Sturgeon story, it is a story about people and how they change.
+[7/10] -- zM

 In a Thousand Years